Zen-T/express_bridge_server/readme.txt

 Goal:

-    "chat-server.js" defined a nodejs express server that act as a bridge forwarding post request to OpenAI chat API using https protocol
+    "chat-server.js" defined a nodejs express server that acts as a bridge forwarding post request to OpenAI chat API using HTTPS protocol

 Usage：